 So it’s October, and for most families, that means getting excited about Halloween.
 But not all families celebrate Halloween or at least are not as into it as others.
-In light of this, I will be sharing with you some awesome alternative Halloween activities that will leave you and your kinds just as happy and sugar induced as any ‘traditional” Halloween activity.
+In light of this, I will be sharing with you some awesome alternative Halloween activities that will leave you and your kids just as happy and sugar-induced as any ‘traditional” Halloween activity.

 This post may contain affiliate links

 My family and I have never really celebrated Halloween.
 It’s something we feel as Christians is not appropriate.
 Halloween has become way too commercialized and way too scary in very real ways.
 People don’t seem to realize that dressing up as a gruesome monster or a devil, is not cute or innocent.
-I have never been comfortable with the idea of Halloween, there’s just something wrong about the whole thing and I have never understood why people are so into it and act like it’s such a fun holiday.
+I have never been comfortable with the idea of Halloween, there’s just something icky about for me personally, although my son absolutely loves it, but of course, he does, he’s a kid!

 It was a great way to spend an October evening.
 Some of the little kids would come in costume, usually Bible characters or simple things like a cowgirl, or a fireman.
 We had music and sometimes games like bobbing for apples, or pumpkin bowling.
 You can get super creative and have lots of fun with something like a Harvest party.
 If you’re not up to hosting, take a look in your community and see if there is one you can attend!